MRzeczkowski/WMTS_smart_cache/README.md

 ![](docs_images/get-tile-overview.png)

 # Proxy details
 Proxy is written in Python and uses Flask.
-On startup the server checks if its working files exist.
+Code is in file `proxy/app.py` On startup the server checks if its working files exist.
 All files used by the Proxy can be found in `proxy_data` directory.

 Files checked on start up are: